NEET/JEE Coaching Scholarship

 A function f(x) is said to be continuous at x = c if,

-Left hand limit (LHL at x = c) = Right hand limit (RHL at x = c) = f(c).
+Left-hand limit (LHL at x = c) = Right-hand limit (RHL at x = c) = f(c).

-Mathematically we can present it as
+Mathematically, we can present it as

 As we know,

-Again, using sandwich theorem, we get -
+Again, using the sandwich theorem, we get -

 And,